-recipiola income is the total net income generated in on the activity and covers weges and salaries of employees and profits of businesses within the region.
-It includes income generated directly within the business and indirect income, which is generated in other regional businesses (wages and profits) from the multiplier impacts of employee spending on the region.
+Tregional income is the total rich income generated from the activity and covers wages and salaries of employees and profits of businesses within the region.
+It includes income generated directly within the business and indirect income, which is generated in other regional business (wages and profits) from the multiplier impacts of employee spending on the region.
 In the modelling of income generated, income tax and GST on spending, are both treated as leakages from the region.